Cladonia rangiferina: Reproduction and life history

 Field studies show that C. rangiferina does, in fact, produce many small apothecia when conditions are favourable, but they are easy to miss.
 As the fertile tips begin to form the fruiting bodies, new sterile branches grow past them and become the visible top of the cushion, so the mature apothecia end up hidden just below the surface layer.
 This growth pattern lets the lichen keep expanding vegetatively while reproducing sexually.
+It is a polycarpic species with a lifespan of about 20–30 years, capable of producing sexual propagules throughout its life once apothecia have developed.

 At humid sites the species often becomes fertile across many branch tips at once, and the fertile tips frequently split into umbrella-like clusters that can bear several tiny discs (about 2 mm across).
 The study found that these apothecia release abundant, readily germinating ascospores, suggesting that sexual reproduction contributes to long-distance dispersal.

-Habitat
+Habitat and distribution

 Cladonia rangiferina often dominates the ground in boreal pine forests and open, low-alpine sites in a wide range of habitats, from humid, open forests, rocks and heaths.
 It grows on humus, or on soil over rock.
 It is mainly found in the taiga and the tundra.
 A specific biome in which this lichen is represented is the boreal forests of Canada.
+In Nepal, Cladonia rangiferina has been reported from 3,400 to 4,500 m elevation in a compilation of published records; this reported range extends above the tree line used in the study.

-I\Cladonia rangiferina has a strong tolerance for extreme stress such as freezing, dehydration, UV light and high salinity.
+Cladonia rangiferina has a strong tolerance for extreme stress such as freezing, dehydration, UV light and high salinity.
 Experiments discovered that the lichen will continue with respiration even after liquid-nitrogen immersion, severe drying, saturated salt exposure and temperatures down to -40°C.